alexfacehead/SimpleChess/README.md

 # Simple Python Chess by alexfacehead

-This is a simple chess game implemented in Python.
-It currently does not support castling, en passant, or pawn promotion.
+This is a simple chess game implemented in Python that is actively maintained as of April 2 2023.
+It currently does not support en passant or pawn promotion.
 These features are planned for future implementation, and any advice on simplifying modularization is welcome.
 Enjoy this minimalistic chess game!

 ## Features
 - Scoreboard displayed in red for both sides
-- Undo move functionality using the `u` key
+- BROKEN - Undo move functionality using the `u` key
 - Piece logic for all moves except castling and en passant
 - Turn-based gameplay with no cheating allowed